+Written in partnership with DISH.
 After years of deliberation, we finally switched to DISH.
-It’s unfortunate that it took us so long.
-I’d like to walk you through why we hesitated, in case you’re in the same position, and tell you about why it’s such a fantastic solution for our family.
+Unfortunately, it took us so long.
+I want to walk you through why we hesitated, in case you’re in the same position, and tell you about why it’s such a fantastic solution for our family.

 For many years, we were happy with our television set-up, but it wasn’t perfect.
 Then, our equipment started to fail repeatedly, requiring multiple calls to customer service.
 The calls became more frequent as did the hold times and transfers between departments to try to find a solution.